The Carvi Seafood Restaurant Scandal

 0 comments

-The propagandist technique of presenting data or issues that, while compelling, are irrelevant to the argument at hand, and then claiming that it validates the argument.
+Red Herring The propagandist technique of presenting data or issues that, while compelling, are irrelevant to the argument at hand, and then claiming that it validates the argumen...

 Continue Reading...
 Labels: ,